a3r0id/site-status-discord-bot/README.md

 # discord-uptime-client
-A simple bot for periodically checking your websites stats including port used on http request, http request latency, http status code and more from almost any remote machine using Python3 requests module.
+A simple bot for periodically checking your website's stats including request latency, http status code & more from any remote machine using Python3 requests module.
+Great for DevOps teams who use Discord.

 -------------------------------------------------